oumayma-yakoubi/Amazon-Bedrock-Langchain/Bedrock_Langchain_Integration.md

 ## Using the Knowledge Bases Retriever in a QA chain

-- RestrievalQA : Chain of question-answering against an index
+- RestrievalQA: Chain of question-answering against an index

 ```python